TyWR/Time-Frequency-Module/README.md

 [MNE Library Link](https://martinos.org/mne/dev/index.html)

+# Installation

+You must have python 3 installed.

+To install the dependencies required for this application, run the line `pip install -r requirements.txt`

 To launch the app, simply run the `run_app.py` file.

 For now, the app can only treat the data to display the power spectrum density of raw eeg files, and epoched eeg files, with the formats `.fif`, `.sef`, `.ep` and `.eph`.

+## Docker building and running

-After building the docker image with the dockerfile, you can run the app with the line : `sudo docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -v /datapath:/data -e DISPLAY=unix$DISPLAY myapp`.
+After building the docker image with the dockerfile, you can run the app with the line : `sudo docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -v /datapath:/data -e DISPLAY=unix$DISPLAY myapp` on Ubuntu.

 ## Quick Tutorial